maize-genetics/phg_v2/docs/build_and_load.md

 sequence regions and composite genome creation.

 When running the `agc-compress` command, the software will determine if the "create" or "append" AGC command should be used.
-If the assemblies.agc file is not present in the db-path directory, the software will use the "create" command to compress and load the fastas.
-If the assemblies.agc file is present in the db-path directory, the software will use the "append" command to compress and load the fastas to the existing assemblies.agc file.
-It skips fasta files whose "name" portion (file name without extension) is already represented as a sample name in the assemblies.agc file, adding only the new fastas to this file.
+If the `assemblies.agc` file is not present in the db-path directory, the software will use the "create" command to compress and load the FASTAs.
+If the assemblies.agc file is present in the db-path directory, the software will use the "append" command to compress and load the FASTAs to the existing assemblies.agc file.
+It skips FASTA files whose "name" portion (file name without extension) is already represented as a sample name in the assemblies.agc file, adding only the new FASTAs to this file.